 Additionally, certain legislators may be in a position to have influence on key issues for your organization.
 If bills relevant to your organization tend to be referred to particular legislative committees, then your organization may wish to have relationships with the chairs or members of those committees.
 Also, certain legislators are in a leadership positions in their parties or their chambers, so those legislators may be particularly important to know.

-During the legislative session (January to May), it’s best to contact them at the Capitol.
-Outside of the session, they may make home contact information available.
-In any case, use only the contact information they provide publicly unless they give you permission to contact them a different way.
+During the legislative session (January to May), it’s best to contact them at their Capitol offices.
+Outside of the session, you may contact them at home if they make their home contact information available to you.

-- Identify items to discuss with legislators including any asks.
+- Identify issues to discuss with legislators including any asks.

 - Prepare a brief fact sheet or other materials about your organization or your key issues to leave with the legislator.